tyler-j-f/tile-nft/README.md

 ## Tile NFTs
 * View the whitepaper for a detailed explanation of this project
 * View [TileNFT.io](http://tilenft.io/)
-* TRhe smart contracts are based off of the OpenSea tutorial for ["opensea-creatures"](https://github.com/ProjectOpenSea/opensea-creatures)
+* The smart contracts are based off of the OpenSea tutorial for ["opensea-creatures"](https://github.com/ProjectOpenSea/opensea-creatures)
 * There's a metadata NFT server project which goes along with this
   * TileNFT API: https://github.com/tyler-j-f/tile-api
 * This whole project is a work in progress (W.I.P)